abhijithnraj/LumberJack-GameBot/README.md

 # LumberJack-GameBot

 **A programme to play the familiar lumberjack game in telegram**

+Make sure you have an account on telegram.
+Read more about telegram at https://www.telegram.org.

 The LumberJack game can be found here https://telegram.im/@gamebot?game=lumberjack